 The entire scientific method begins with a question.
 This question is followed by observation, and the creation of an answer that is really just a guess until it is tested.
 The test is a reproducible experiment, the results of which are analyzed and interpreted to confirm or disprove the guess.
 The test and its results must be shared and reproduced with the same results to be considered valid.
 Nothing is perfect, however, the scientific method strives to reduce the occurrence of “story-telling” through open design and sharing.
 So here is our experiment:

 In some cases we have multiple trial sites in a given region.
-This makes our results even stronger and more compelling as with each additional trial site the experiment is repeated four more times.
+This makes our results even stronger and more compelling as with each additional trial site the experiment is repeated three more times.
 The strict trialing protocol ensures that every A.R.T.S.® trial garden is “no spray.”
 Remember, the goal is to identify the rose varieties which need little to no input.
 Ensuring that no pest control products or fertilizers are applied to the plants within the experiment ensures that we get accurate real world results which are both reliable and repeatable.

 A.R.T.S.® is defining a new kind of "beautiful" in roses, an internal beauty: resilience, disease-resistance, drought tolerance, heat/cold tolerance, soil and nutrient adaptability.

 A.R.T.S.® awarded rose introductions are beautiful because they are ecologically-responsible as well as gorgeous to look at.
 They require minimal input of resources for maximum output of performance in the landscape.

 A.R.T.S.® evaluations will be the new standard for evaluating all landscape plants in the future.

 A.R.T.S.® was formed in late 2012 and the first roses to be officially evaluated by the program were planted in the Spring of 2014.
 Our first set of regional winning roses was announced in May 2017.
 Data collection continues yearly and new winners will be announced each Spring.